 |

-In this aerial view from the north east, you can see the snow capped
+In this aerial view from the north east looking at the snow capped

 Mt.
 Bancroft and all 5 lakes below.
 Mt.
 Parry can be seen behind Mt.